Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 1. **Detection:** Regular inspections and functional testing identify the faulty sensor.
 2. **Immediate Action:** The faulty sensor is replaced, and the system is recalibrated.
 3. **Preventive Measures:** Integration with ML algorithms predicts potential future sensor degradations, allowing proactive replacements.
+(See [Section 7.1 Machine Learning (ML) for Predictive Maintenance](#71-machine-learning-ml-for-predictive-maintenance))
 4. **Documentation:** All actions are recorded in the maintenance logs and blockchain, ensuring traceability.
+(See [Section 7.3 Blockchain for Secure Data Management](#73-blockchain-for-secure-data-management) and [Section 8.
+Record Keeping and Documentation](#8-record-keeping-and-documentation))
 5. **Review:** The incident is analyzed in the Risk Assessment document to refine predictive maintenance strategies.

 By following these steps, the project ensures that equipment failures are promptly addressed, reducing the likelihood of critical system failures and enhancing overall aircraft safety.